bitwarden/help/_articles/features/auto-fill-card-id.md

 ## Hide Identities and Cards

-If you prefer that the Identities and Cards not be shown when opening the extension they can be hidden from view of the **Tab** section of the browser extension.
+Identities and Cards can be hidden from view of the **Tab** section if your prefer them not be shown when opening the browser extension.

 {% note %}Hiding these items will disable their ability to be auto-filled.{% endnote %}